TheTechOddBug/lon-mirror/README.md

 preserves ordering

-Conclusion:

-signal is scalable, not fragile
+Conclusion: signal is scalable, not fragile.

 ---